darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 Three of the five models simply cannot generate our history.
 In 4,000 attempts the Gaussian never produced a day worse than about -6% (median worst day -4.5%), the Laplace never reached -12.77%, and the VG got there 14 times in 4,000.
 None of the three ever produced 11 days below -5σ.
 The exponential-tail verdict from Section 4 is confirmed at the whole-sample level.

-The Student-t passes the daily tests almost too well: 91% of its histories contain a day worse than our worst, and its median worst day is -20.7%, considerably beyond anything the S&P 500 has done in this sample.
+The Student-t passes the daily tests: 91% of its histories contain a day worse than our worst, and its median worst day is -20.7%, considerably beyond anything the S&P 500 has done in this sample.
 This is the overshoot Week 7 saw from the other side (the t buying deep-tail mass at the cost of shoulder coverage), now visible as a tendency to invent catastrophes larger than history's.
 The NIG is the best calibrated on daily extremes: the observed worst day sits at the 19th percentile of its distribution and the -5σ count at the 63rd, neither surprising nor overshot.

 The column that defeats everyone is the worst 21-day stretch.
 History assembled -40% in a month; the best any iid model manages is the t's 16.7%, and the NIG, calibrated so well on single days, produces a month that bad three times in ten thousand histories.
-The reason is structural.
-An iid model must build a catastrophic month out of independently drawn bad days, and independence makes the pieces refuse to line up.
-History builds it the other way: one shock arrives and the days stop being independent.
-Which is the bridge to the last measurement.

 ---